 - Baked pupcakes can be stored the same way as you would human muffins.
 You can keep them wrapped or in a suitable container short term fresh use or freeze them for long term storage.
 I like to freeze most of our treats and defrost for individual special snacks.

-- Batters for muffins and cakes can be baked into other shapes and sizes.
-Remember to adjust your cooking times and/or temperatures accordingly.
+- Batters for muffins and cakes can be baked in other shapes and sizes.
+Adjust cooking times and/or temperatures if/as needed to suit.